uesu/mastercomfig-advanced-guide/README.md

 bind s "+back"
 bind d "+moveright"
 ```
-* now blocky-lightmaps w/ null-movement will not be executed when changing other class
+now blocky-lightmaps w/ null-movement will not be executed when changing other class.

 # pre-comfig

-* pre_comfig can change your preset to high, medium or low without downloading a medium, high or low preset

-* you may need to use modules on **very low** to allow killfeed, messages and sheens
+* pre_comfig can change your preset to high, medium or low without downloading a medium, high or low preset. you may need to use modules on **very low** to allow killfeed, messages and sheens.

-* preset names
+preset names:
 ```
 ultra
 high